clungu/clungu.github.io/_posts/2018-07-18-Embeddings explained.md

 The interesting thing about embeddings right now is that we can also use them to make intelligent “Google-like” queries:
 * “Air force” + “New York” + “Bombings” + “1980” -> “John Malcom”
+	* [note: the above is just a made-up example]

-# Sparse matrixes to embeddings
+# Sparse matrices to embeddings

 Another example of embeddings usage is the case where we want to take a really large / sparse matrix and convert it to a reduced set value.

-Arguably, Word2Vec has been [shown to do exactly this](http://www.aclweb.org/anthology/Q15-1016) (build the coocurence matrix and factor it down into a low-dimensional representation).
+Arguably, Word2Vec has been [shown to do exactly this](http://www.aclweb.org/anthology/Q15-1016) (build the concurrence matrix and factor it down into a low-dimensional representation).

 ## PCA

-Just to exemplify how this might work, we're going to take the [iris dataset](http://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html) and use it to deribe embeddings for each element.
+Just to exemplify how this might work, we're going to take the [iris dataset](http://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html) and use it to derive embeddings for each element.

 Some ETL..